Bhagwant Mann

-Bhagwant Singh Mann (born 17 October 1973), better known by his stage name "Jugnu", is an Indian politician, social worker, former comedian, singer and actor who is currently serving as the Chief Minister of Punjab (and also as leader of the house in state assembly since 16 March 2022.
+Bhagwant Singh Mann (born 17 October 1973) is an Indian politician, social worker, former comedian, actor and singer who is currently serving as the 17th Chief Minister of Punjab (and also as leader of the house in state assembly since 16 March 2022.)
 He represents the Dhuri Assembly constituency in the Punjab Legislative Assembly since 2022 and is also serving as the state convener of Aam Aadmi Party, Punjab since 2019.
 Previously, he was a member of the lower house of Parliament from Sangrur from 2014 to 2022.
+On 15th June 2026, the Akal Takht declared Mann a Guru Dokhi (one who has betrayed the Guru) and Panth Virodhi (anti-sikh) over an objectionable video purportedly showing him in an act that hurt Sikh sentiments.

 Early life

-Mann was born on 17 October 1973 in the Satoj village in Sunam tehsil of the Sangrur district of Punjab, India into a Jatt Sikh family.
+Mann was born on 17 October 1973 in the Satoj village in Sunam tehsil of the Sangrur district of Punjab, India into a Sikh family.
 He completed twelfth grade at Govt.
 School at Chemma Village, Sunam.

 Acting career

 Mann participated in youth comedy festivals and inter-college competitions.
 He won two gold medals at a competition at the Punjabi University, Patiala for the Shaheed Udham Singh Government College, Sunam.

 Mann developed comedy routines about typical Indian issues such as politics, business and sports.
 His first comedy album was with comedian Jagtar Jaggi.
 Together, they made a television program called Jugnu Kehnda Hai for Alpha ETC Punjabi.
 Ten years later, they parted ways.
 Mann then formed a comedy partnership with Rana Ranbir.
 Together, they made the television program Jugnu Mast Mast for Alpha ETC Punjabi.
 In 2006, Mann and Jaggi reunited and toured Canada and England with their show, No Life With Wife.

-In 2008, Mann competed in the Great Indian Laughter Challenge on Star Plus, which increased his audience.
+In 2008, Mann competed in The Great Indian Laughter Challenge on Star Plus, which increased his popularity.

 He acted in the National Award-winning film Main Maa Punjab Dee, directed by Balwant Dullat.

 Mann also acted in Jugnu Hazir Hai on MH One.